 Gypsum board comes in 4-foot-wide panels.
 Length can vary at 8-, 10-, 12- or 14-feet long.
 Paper is the most common backing, but aluminum foil backing is available as a vapor barrier where needed.
 Edges are beveled, rounded, tapered, square or even a tongue-and-groove edge.

-For thicknesses, these are the typical choices and uses:
+These are the typical choices and uses for the various thicknesses:

 - 1/4 inch